garykagan/resume/resume.md

 OBJECTIVE
 =========

-Create software that makes a positive impact in the lives of people around the world.
+Create mobile software that makes a positive impact in the lives of people around the world.

 TECHNICAL SKILLS
 ================